 A cloth face covering helps prevent the spread of the virus from the wearer to others.
 This is especially important given some people are infected but do not show symptoms.

-Surgical Masks are used in healthcare settings and should not be used by the general public.
+Surgical Masks are typically used in healthcare settings.
 They fit across the nose and mouth, shielding against large droplets in the air.
 Surgical masks are too loose to protect against all germs, nor will they block the smallest particles that may carry coronavirus.

 N95 Respirator Masks (also known as medical respirator masks) are tight-fitting respirator masks that reduce exposure to particles including small particle aerosols and large droplets.
 N95 masks filter out at least 95% of airborne particles.